hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 HIPs can also be superseded by a different HIP, rendering the original obsolete.
 This is intended for Informational HIPs, where version 2 of an API can replace version 1.

 Some HIPs will have to be approved by the Governing Council before getting a `Accepted` status'.
 This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service` and `Mirror` categories, but can expand to other HIPs as well.
-The HIPs editors will double-check if the `true` flag on `needs-council-approval` header field needs to be set.
+The HIPs editors will double-check if the `Yes` flag on `needs-council-approval` header field needs to be set.
 If HIP needs Governing Council approval, it will have to go through a 'Council Review' status and be reviewed at the next Technical Committee meeting of the Governing Council.

 The possible paths of the status of HIPs are as follows: